ironcev/sharpen.rocks/content/news/sharpen-v0.3.0-out-variables-at-36000-feet.md

 # Release Content
 {{< release "0.3.0" >}}

 Give Sharpen v0.3.0 a try on your own.
-As always, I'm curios about findings in your code ;-) Feel called to share them in the comments below.
+As always, I'm curious about findings in your code ;-) Feel called to share them in the comments below.